wilsonmar/drones/recognition.md

 This article describes now AprilTags are recognized by software.

-In order to figure out the optimal altitude to
+In order to figure out the optimal altitude and magnification levels needed:

 ## Identify range of effectivity